TrapMoneyBenny — the man behind Drake’s hit single “In My Feelings” — has the ear and heart to make beautiful music…and hits.

-If there’s one virtue Benny is aware of, it’s the importance of striving to grow and improve.
+If there’s one virtue Workman is aware of, it’s the importance of striving to grow and improve.
 “I feel like if you don’t want to get better, you’re failing as a human being,” he laughs.
 “Our jobs are to get better — you should always aspire to do more.”

 During his creative process, he seeks to challenge himself and make something new each time.
 “My idea is constantly changing.
-When I’m making music I’m just going off a feeling and what I think is tight right now,” he says, “I’m not trying to re-make anything.”
+When I’m making music I’m just going off a feeling and what I think is tight right now,” he says.
+“I’m not trying to re-make anything.”

-Producing and Teaching at the 1500 Sound Academy
+Producing and teaching at the 1500 Sound Academy

 As artists often ask you to create something from scratch, he advises all aspiring producers to “do your research on who you’re working with.”
 Get to know as much as possible about what they like and what kind of beats and tempo they’re into.